The Tyler Durden effect

 “Maybe we have to break everything to make something better out of ourselves.”

-We need to revolutionise the ways that we think about advertising.
+We need to revolutionise the ways in which we think about advertising.
 Collectively, we’re a generation obsessed with quantity and going one step bigger than our competition.
-Of course, it’s good business sense to know what your competitors are doing, but it doesn’t mean that the rules they impose on themselves should hold you back.
+Of course, it’s good business sense to know what your competitors are doing, but it doesn’t mean that the limits they impose on themselves should hold you back.
 Break the rules.
+Push the boundaries.
 Focus on your own brand identity first and foremost.
 Consider your own message.
 We have to be creative in what we do, not release a regurgitated version of the material that our competitors have already released.

 What constitutes good advertising?